-4. Public health:

-Two institutions were created to prevent transmission of the plague: the municipal health board, which oversaw sanitation and burial of the dead; and the plague house - part hospital, part rehabilitation unit, and part prison - which became the first institution to use quarantine to prevent the spread of disease.
+- illness were housed together to facilitate their care.
+Scholarly activities resulted in more accurate text-books and the development of the scientific method.
+They also generated new ideas about the spread of disease that evolved into the first systematic theory of contagion. - Public health.
+Two institutions were created to prevent transmission of the plague.
+The municipal health board oversaw sanitation and burial of the dead; the plague house - part hospital, part rehabilitation unit, and part prison - became the first institution to use quarantine to prevent the spread of disease